Why Healthy Weight is So Important

 We CANNOT understate how important it is for your overall health and well-being to stay at a healthy weight.
 Obesity contributes to numerous health problems: heart disease, cancer, diabetes and more.

-Weight loss helps lower your risk for the following serious issues, which can threaten your life or your quality of life:
+Weight loss helps lower your risk for the following serious issues, which can threaten your quality of life:

 - Type 2 diabetes